-In fiscal year 2016, the Registrant granted to its director, employees and consultants options to purchase an aggregate of 1,678,250 shares under its equity compensation plans at an exercise price of \$3.59 per share.
+In fiscal year 2016, the Registrant granted to its director, employees and consultants an aggregate of options granted under its equity compensation plan, at an exercise price of \$ per share.

-In fiscal year 2015, the Registrant granted to its director, employees and consultants options to purchase an aggregate of 113,925 shares under its equity compensation plans at an exercise price of \$21.83 per share.
+In fiscal year 2015, the Registrant granted to its director, employees and consultants an aggregate of options granted under its equity compensation plan, at an exercise price of \$ per share.